 The early morning ritual formation is one of so many excellent cozying strategies in the book.
 Some of them come by way of recipes for things like vegetable cassoulet, cinnamon rolls, a bloody mary bar, and fancy PB + J’s.
 Other ways of cozy-making take the form of easy (but cool) DIY’s and little life-y tips/ideas like: going on an adventure with your dog, starting a collection of some kind, trying your hand at foraging, and (my fave) doing nothing in a way that’s mindful and productive.
 The book is all laid out by month with seasonal consideration too.
 I could honestly see myself gifting this to a lot of people in the upcoming holiday season.
 A celebration of homemade life!
 How could anyone not love that?

 This better than bulletproof coffee is what I came up with when I decided that A) I needed a special early morning beverage that was good enough to form a habit around and B) that I needed to start having some fat with my coffee if I wanted to avoid feeling panicky and weird.
 I use a mix of coconut oil, plant milk, and raw cashew butter.
 Then I throw in some raw cacao, cinnamon, and mesquite powder, which might be a new ingredient for some.
-I get mine from Prana and use it for a few things: coffee drinks, blended into other hot drinks (tea! hot chocolate!), smoothies that veer towards chocolate/nutty, ice cream base, and even a few tablespoons in pancakes.
+I use it for a few things: coffee drinks, blended into other hot drinks (tea or hot chocolate), smoothies that veer towards chocolate/nutty, ice cream bases, and even a few tablespoons in pancakes.
 It’s quite rich in fiber so helps with that fullness/slower absorption thing as well.
 It has a cocoa/caramel/maple-y flavour to me.
 I can’t get enough of it and as far as “functional” foods go, it’s fairly reasonable price-wise.

 Better Than Bulletproof Coffee (Vegan)